oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 ## The Game!

 Since I'm using a lightweight model to make predictions, and training data is only 50000 rows, I'm expecting results to be roughly inaccurate.
 Therefore, to make things obvious and demonstrate the functionality, I've chosen to play a League match in the practice tool against an AI bot.
-This will allow me to level up quickly and buy items with lent out gold from the practice tool, something that would take me about 30 to 35 minutes in a real match.
+This will allow me to level up quickly and buy items with gold from the practice tool, something that would take me about 30 to 35 minutes in a real match.

 I chose to play Ezreal and bought a standard hybrid AD-AP build, which is especially good in lategame as cooldown reduction makes you a monster and it'd be really hard for enemies to catch me offguard with my E.